May 11, 2021

 eCommerce overcomes geographical barriers.
 It lets you sell to anyone from anywhere in the world.

-It also makes products easier to discover and purchase, which enables businesses to sell at a scale that’s impossible with a traditional store.
+It also makes products easier to discover and purchase, which enables businesses to sell trending products at a scale that’s impossible with a traditional store.

 For merchants, this is a great way to increase revenue and sales.
 Meanwhile, customers will have more products or services available to choose and use regardless of location.